nik-dev-sketch/AcceleraFPGA/docs/index.md

 ---

 ### **Final Thoughts**
-Your idea has **tremendous potential**, especially with the enhancements suggested.
+The idea has **tremendous potential**, especially with the enhancements suggested.
 By broadening its capabilities, you can cater to **multiple industries** and create a **scalable business**.
 While patenting can protect your IP, focus on **execution and market validation** first.
 Share the idea **strategically online** to build momentum without revealing sensitive details.
 Good luck! 🚀

 ## 🚀 Getting Started